-- (1) Streets are designed to be only as wide as necessary to accommodate the vehicular/pedestrian mix serving adjacent land uses, while providing adequate access. - (2) Whenever an irreconcilable conflict exists among vehicular and pedestrian usage, the conflict should be resolved in favor of the pedestrian, unless in the best interest of public safety. - (3) The use of traffic calming devices is strongly preferred as an alternative to conventional traffic control measures.
+- (1) Streets are designed to be only as wide as necessary to accommodate the vehicular/pedestrian mix serving adjacent land uses, while providing adequate access. - (2) Whenever an irreconcilable conflict exists among vehicular and pedestrian usage, the conflict should be resolved in favor of the pedestrian, unless in the best interest of public safety. - (3) Street tree requirements shall be found in subsection 4-3(m)(5), Table 4-6. - (34) The use of traffic calming devices is strongly preferred as an alternative to conventional traffic control measures.
 The Village public works director may permit minor variations and exceptions to street engineering and design specified, such as, but not limited to, variations to the pavement width, tree planting areas, street grade, sight distances, and centerline radii in accordance with principles above.
-Right-of-way widths should be preserved for continuity. - (4) Closed or gated streets are discouraged. - (5) Private streets may be allowed within developments that will remain under common ownership, provided they are designed, constructed, and maintained pursuant to best management practices approved by the Village public works director. - (6) Although discouraged, Cul-de-sacs if permitted shall not exceed 300 feet in length unless a greater length is approved by the Village public works director.
-Cul-desacs shall provide a turnaround having a right-of-way radius sufficient to accommodate truck traffic and emergency vehicles. - (7) Streets in proposed subdivisions shall be connected to rights-of-way in adjacent areas to allow proper inter-neighborhood traffic flow by means of a collector street.
+Right-of-way widths should be preserved for continuity. - (45) Closed or gated streets are discouraged. - (56) Private streets may be allowed within developments that will remain under common ownership, provided they are designed, constructed, and maintained pursuant to best management practices approved by the Village public works director. - (67) Although discouraged, Cul-de-sacs if permitted shall not exceed 300 feet in length unless a greater length is approved by the Village public works director.
+Cul-de-sacs shall provide a turnaround having a right-of-way radius sufficient to accommodate truck traffic and emergency vehicles. - (78) Streets in proposed subdivisions shall be connected to rights-of-way in adjacent areas to allow proper inter-neighborhood traffic flow by means of a collector street.
 If adjacent lands are not subdivided, stub-outs in the new development shall provide for future connections to these lands.

-(8) The developer of a proposed subdivision shall deposit with the Village sufficient funds to provide all necessary roadway related signage as may be required by Village, county or state standards.
+(89) The developer of a proposed subdivision shall deposit with the Village sufficient funds to provide all necessary roadway related signage as may be required by Village, county or state standards.